 NEW YORK, NEW YORK / AGILITYPR.NEWS / September 15, 2020 /

-There are federal mandates FOR FINANCIAL DISCLOSURES that support a reporting framework that has existed for almost 100 years.
+Right now there are federal mandates FOR FINANCIAL DISCLOSURES that support a reporting framework that has existed for almost 100 years utilized by the US SEC and IOSCO -- why not for ESG Corporate disclosures?
 But currently corporate disclosures do not exist for HUMAN CAPITAL DISCLOSURE to support financial inclusion to end systemic economic racism.
+But this can quickly change with a Presidential appointment of a new SEC Chair and Commissioners.

 Why should corporate disclosures also included human capital management data?